 Take in the splendour of the intricate Gothic architecture at St George’s Chapel, which was the venue for Prince Harry and Meghan Markle's wedding ceremony.
 The chapel is the spiritual home of the Order of the Garter: established by Edward III in 1348, it is the most senior order of British Chivalry and today there are 24 knights chosen in recognition of their work for the nation by the Queen.
 Inside the chapel lie the tombs of 10 monarchs, including Charles I, Henry VIII and his third wife Jane Seymour.

 Marvel at a magical doll house built for Queen Mary by renowned architect Edwin Lutyens and filled with diminutive treasures, created by the leading craftsmen and artists of the time.
 It is a perfect replica of an aristocratic home, complete with electricity, running hot and cold water and working lifts.
 A starring feature is the library of 700 miniature books, creating an incredible snapshot of artistic and cultural life of the 1920s with contemporary artists, composers and writers all contributing to the library.

 7. The semi-state rooms

-The Queen uses these incredibly lavish rooms for official entertaining and as they’re still in use today: they are only open to the public between September and March.
+The Queen uses these incredibly lavish rooms for official entertaining.
+As they’re still in use today, they are only open to the public between September and March.
 George IV commissioned the rooms, which are an example of some of the finest late-Georgian interiors in the country.
 A fire in 1992 severely damaged several rooms, including the magnificent Crimson Drawing Room.
 Firefighters used 4,000 gallons of water a minute to quell the blaze.
-The rooms have since been painstakingly restored to its original glory using George IV’s original designs.
+The rooms have since been painstakingly restored to their original glory using George IV’s original designs.